 Tickets are available in different categories:

 All prices are total prices, including all taxes and statutory fees.
-We do not bill any sort of additional charges.

 The concert lasts approx. 75 min.